neilbaldwin/VOLDRED/Readme.md

   <img src="img/Reload Part.png" height="150"/>
 </p>

-Tapping the circle-arrow button at the top-left of Layer 1 will reload the currently selected Part from the currently loaded Kit.
+Tapping the circle-arrow button at the top-left just underneath the Part selector will reload the currently selected Part from the currently loaded Kit.

 >[!note]
 >Reloading the current Part will only reload Layer 1, Layer 2 and the FX parameters.
 Waveguide parameters will not be reloaded.